zscole/amos-macos-stealer-report/INDICATORS.md

 - Submit via pull request
 - Security community sharing encouraged

+## Malware Sample Access

+The actual malware sample is available to legitimate security researchers for analysis:
+- **Contact**: zcole@linux.com
+- **Required**: Affiliation and intended research use
+- **Format**: Encrypted ZIP with standard malware research protocols

 ---

 **Note**: These IOCs are provided for defensive purposes only.
 Always verify indicators in your environment before taking action.